nitschandel/react-with-layer/README.md

-# React chat UI example using Layer SDK
+# React chat UI using Layer SDK

-This is a simple example on how one would use the Layer Web SDK with the [ReactJS](https://reactjs.org) framework.
+This is sample chat using Layer SDK along with map support in React

 ### Installation